Haseeb Hameed: Domestic career

 In April 2019, as part of the Marylebone Cricket Club University fixtures, Hameed scored a double century against Loughborough MCCU.

 In August 2019, Lancashire announced that Hameed would be released at the end of the season; three months later, he signed a two-year contract with Nottinghamshire.

 Hameed was appointed captain of Nottinghamshire in November 2023 replacing Steven Mullaney.
 In May 2024, Hameed carried his bat against Lancashire, scoring a career best 247 not out.

 On 26 July 2024, he scored 101 not out against Sussex in an unbeaten partnership of 209 with Ben Slater during a One-Day Cup match at the John Fretwell Sporting Complex to set a new record for a Nottinghamshire third wicket stand in List A cricket.

 Hameed was named Nottinghamshire overall and county championship player of the year for the 2024 season.

 On 16 May 2025, Hameed carried his bat in Nottinghamshire's first innings against Durham at the Riverside Ground, making 206 in a team total of 407.
 He made his second first-class double century of the season on 31 July 2025, scoring 208 against Somerset at Trent Bridge.
 Hameed ended the season with 1,258 first-class runs, scored at an average of 66.21, as he led Nottinghamshire to their first County Championship title in 15 years and was subsequently named the club's county championship and overall player of the season for the second successive year.

+On 2 September 2026, Hameed passed 9,000 first-class career runs during a county championship match against Leicestershire at Trent Bridge.
+Three days later, during Nottinghamshire second innings in the same match, he made his 21st first-class century with 109 not out.